alex-irt/AnchoredGallery/README.md

 [image]image link[/image]

 -> Comments
-Comments aren't supported yet but I'll be looking into it.

--> Search
+Comments are supported and I think they're working right -> Search
-Searching is not yet supported, I'm looking for a good spot for the search field
+Searching is supported, search box in the footer